syncfusion/blazor-docs/src/common/common/html-attributes.md

 # Default HTML Attributes and DOM Events

 The Syncfusion Blazor UI components provide the most useful [public API](https://help.syncfusion.com/cr/blazor/) for component implementation and customization.
-Apart from this public API, the Syncfusion Blazor UI components can support to use of default [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) and [DOM events](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0) to the root element of its component.
+Apart from this public API, the Syncfusion Blazor UI components can support the use of default [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) and [DOM events](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0) in the root element of its component.

-## Using HTML Attributes and DOM Events to the Input Element
+## Using HTML Attributes and DOM Events in the Input Element

-The below list of Syncfusion Blazor UI components using the standard HTML `input` element.
+The following is a list of Syncfusion Blazor UI components that use the standard HTML `input` element.
 You can apply the [HTML input attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and DOM events directly to the input element used on these Syncfusion Blazor components.

 * [SfAutoComplete](https://blazor.syncfusion.com/documentation/autocomplete/getting-started/)
 * [SfCheckBox](https://blazor.syncfusion.com/documentation/check-box/getting-started/)